 - To have a 10-day holiday, or

 - To have a 10-day holiday in Hawaii, take the Jurassic Park tour, ride a helicopter circling the island, and enjoy the white sandy beach while sipping the famous rainbow drink.

 So which one of the goals above sound more exciting to you?
 The choice is obvious, the second and more specific goal, isn’t it?

 This is the power of clarity.
 When you are specific with your goals, you become more motivated to achieve them.

-3. Setting specific goals give rise to a viable and more actionable plan
+3. Setting specific goals give rise to a more viable and actionable plan

-Do you know that one of the key reasons you want to be specific with your goals is that you want to have a better plan?
+Do you know that one of the key reasons you want to be specific with your goals is you want to have a better plan?